metio/terraform-provider-k8s/docs/data-sources/bitnami_com_sealed_secret_v1alpha1_manifest.md

 Optional:

 - `data` (Map of String) Keys that should be templated using decrypted data
+- `immutable` (Boolean) Immutable, if set to true, ensures that data stored in the Secret cannot be updated (only object metadata can be modified).
+If not set to true, the field can be modified at any time.
+Defaulted to nil.
 - `metadata` (Attributes) Standard object's metadata.
 More info: https://git.k8s.io/community/contributors/devel/api-conventions.md#metadata (see [below for nested schema](#nestedatt--spec--template--metadata))
 - `type` (String) Used to facilitate programmatic handling of secret data.